youngtuotuo/youngtuotuo.github.io/_posts/2024-02-17-learning-from-senpais.md

     > not what everybody on the internet is talking about.
 People on the
     > internet seized that name, and used it inappropriately for their accurate
     > feeling that they don't know what they're doing at their job.
 Most people
-    > are bad at their job and don't know what their doing.
+    > are bad at their job and don't know what they're doing.
 That's not a
     > syndrome.
 That's an accurate depiction of the situation.
 People want to
     > pretend it's not true that they're bad at their job.
 They want to pretend
     > that they're actually good, and it's just a mental issue, it's just